Yuyu/payste/README.md

 To start, (after checking out the repo, obviously), navigate to your directory and copy `.env.sample` to `.env`.
 Within this `.env` file, all of the configuration is done.
 Specify your database type and connection details, **and don't forget to set the APP_KEY to something very secret!**

-Now, install all the dependencies by executing `composer update`.
+Now, install all the dependencies by executing `composer install`.

 Afterwards, execute `php artisan migrate` to generate the database tables.
 Now you're pretty much done!
 Make your favorite webserver serve PHP on `public/` and that's it.
-A modern nginx config running on Ubuntu would be something like this:
+A modern nginx config running on Ubuntu using PHP 7 would be something like this:
 ```
 root /var/www/payste/public;
 index index.php;